Curated by Mark McElhatten. Eve Heller was in attendance to introduce the screening.

 ICA Cinema,

-The Mall, St. James's, London SW1Y 5AH
+The Mall, London SW1Y 5AH

 Internationally acclaimed American filmmaker Phil Solomon (1954-2019) created a body of cinematic virtuosity and poetic resonance that profoundly expanded the found footage genre.
-Presented by Sonic Cinema and The Phil Solomon Project, the series has been curated by Mark McElhatten and will be introduced by Eve Heller.

 This programme brings together six of Phil Solomon’s most personal works, in an oeuvre which is marked by its private poetry.
-Yes, I Said Yes, I Will, Yes (1999) is a film Solomon made for his wife on the occasion of their marriage, turning to Ulysses’ for inspiration; The Exquisite Hour (1989/94) is based on the song by Reynaldo Hahn and Paul Verlaine, partly a lullaby for the dying, partly a lament at the dusk of cinema; The Snowman (1995) is a kaddish for the filmmaker’s father – meditation on memory, burial and decay; The Emblazoned Apparitions (2013) is an alchemically treated lullaby to the end of cinema, featuring Charlie Chaplin and Buster Keaton; Twilight Psalm III: Night Of The Meek (2002) is a highly personal interpretation of the Jewish legend of The Golem.
+Yes, I Said Yes, I Will, Yes (1999) is a film Solomon made for his wife on the occasion of their marriage, turning to James Joyce’s Ulysses for inspiration; The Exquisite Hour (1989/94) is based on the song by Reynaldo Hahn and Paul Verlaine, partly a lullaby for the dying, partly a lament at the dusk of cinema; The Snowman (1995) is a kaddish for the filmmaker’s father – meditation on memory, burial and decay; The Emblazoned Apparitions (2013) is an alchemically treated lullaby to the end of cinema, featuring Charlie Chaplin and Buster Keaton; Twilight Psalm III: Night Of The Meek (2002) is a highly personal interpretation of the Jewish legend of the Golem.
 The programme will end with a very special screening of an unreleased film, The Summit, which was made in the 80s and recently restored.

 Eve Heller initiated the founding of the Phil Solomon Project together with Mark McElhatten in the wake of Phil’s passing in 2019.
 The PSP is dedicated to sustaining the preservation, distribution, screening, exhibition, and publication of Phil Solomon’s artwork and thought.